 Neither the U.S. Medicare program nor the Canadian Health System provides coverage for hospital or medical costs outside the United States and Canada.
 Some expats keep these plans then have an additional Panama only plan to keep their costs down.
 Others decide to just get international health insurance then opt-out of Medicare.

-US military retired veterans and disabled veterans are eligible for free medical and prescriptions in Panama.
+US military veterans are eligible for free medical and prescriptions in Panama through either the VA or Tricare.

 Como No?
 This is a popular phrase in Panama.
 It means WHY NOT.